 On the valley floor, close to Nojoqui Creek, which feeds the land during winter rains, we planted a collection of Rhône whites.
 The site is ideal for capturing crisp freshness with vibrant flavors.

 Ruben farms our vineyards organically.
 We wouldn’t do it any other way.
 He works with our ranch manager, Zack, and our farming team to ensure thoughtful, patient adaptation to the vines’ own needs.
 Additionally, we prune, plant and harvest according to the lunar calendar to respect the natural rhythms of the vines.
 In winter, we enjoy a vibrant cover crop of mixed legumes.
 All together our goal is quality born from respect for the land and the forefathers that have walked this path before us.

-To follow our story and be notified when we release our latest vintage, register with us to join our Mailing List.
+To follow our story and be notified of new wine releases, click HERE to join our Mailing List.